inductiva/inductiva/docs/simulators/OpenFOAM.md

 With this simple code change, we were able to significantly reduce the simulation time to **19 hours and 10 minutes**, generating an output of **25.02 GB**.

+PS: Note that an MPI Cluster does not support `spot` machines.

 ### Conclusion